Bitcoin and Beyond: Sustainably Powering Leading Blockchains

 Leading the Charge for Sustainability

-According to the CFO and Director Erke Huang, Bit Digital is currently operating using 55% renewable energy sources.
+According to the CFO and Director Erke Huang, Bit Digital was operating using 55% renewable energy sources at that time.
+By June 30, 2022, the proportion was already at 69%.
 Their ultimate goal is to reach 100%, and as signatories of the Crypto Climate Accord, “Bit Digital has committed to achieve net-zero emissions from the electricity consumption associated with all of its respective crypto-related operations by 2030 and to report progress toward this net-zero emissions target using best industry practices.” – from the press release.

 “To date, Bit Digital has taken major steps to ensure sustainability of our mining operations, and by signing the CCA we have emphasized our commitment to decarbonization,” said Bryan Bullett, CEO of Bit Digital.
 “As of our most recent quarterly reporting, our fleet was running on a majority carbon-free power.
 We also participate in sustainability initiatives such as a previously announced demand-response energy curtailment program.
 Going forward, we intend to expand our use of clean power as we scale.”

 Bit Digital is paving the way for other mining operations to follow suit, demonstrating how they utilize energy that would otherwise go to waste (called “stranded” energy), and are emphasizing solar and wind power whenever possible.